hivepoint/navu-docs/sidebar-theming.md

 The next set defines colors used to show errors, or surfaces that contain error related content.

 Lastly, colors for borders, outlines, dividers.

+## Theme Layout

+Following is a visual map of where these properties are being used: